 A 2021 study showed that 82% of large enterprises have adopted a hybrid cloud infrastructure.
 Azure defines hybrid cloud as “a computing environment that combines on-premises data centre with a public cloud, allowing data and applications to be shared between them.”
 Increasingly, hybrid clouds are being constructed to provide a flexible, optimal cloud environment to run workloads.
-Companies are finding a hybrid cloud approach can lead to grater agility and control of how and where data is stored.
+Companies are finding a hybrid cloud approach can lead to greater agility and control of how and where data is stored.
 With the right planning, the implementation of multi-cloud strategies are thought to be a faster route to digital transformation.

 In 2022, it is predicted that there will also be growth of specialised industry clouds.
 Combining cloud services, and applications, industry clouds can be customised for specific operational requirements and concentrate on industry specific workflows.
-With the potential to create greater business value with tailored support, greater customer engagement and technical features, the benefits of industry clouds are set to become more appealing.
+With the potential to create greater business value with tailored support, improved customer engagement and technical features, the benefits of industry clouds are set to become more appealing.

 With great trust invested in the cloud, entailing high levels of confidential data storage, this year, more businesses will place an emphasis on developing multi-cloud strategies to better manage cloud security.
 Keeping on top of the evolvement of cloud technologies and how systems can be best protected is such an important consideration.
 For more information on how our expert database developers can help your company transition to the cloud click this way.

 There was some concerning data recently revealed by the UK National Cyber Security Centre, which showed that there were three times as many ransomware attacks in the first quarter of 2021 as there were in the whole of 2019!